saecki/zig-grep/paper/paper.typ

 Since there are now multiple threads writing to `stdout` their output has to be synchronized so that lines from one file would not be interspersed with other ones.\
 There are two obvious solutions to this problem.
 One is to use a dynamically growing allocated buffer which stores the entire output of a searched file and then write the entire buffer in a synchronized way when the file is fully searched.
 This would avoid blocking other threads, but could cause the program to run out of memory if large portions of big files would match a search pattern.\
-The other solution is to just block output of all other threads once a match has been found in a file and then write all lines directly to stdout.
+The other solution is to just block output of all other threads once a match has been found in a file and then write all lines directly to `stdout`.
 This would avoid running out of memory, but could in worst case scenarios cause basically single threaded performance.\
-The final implementation uses a hybrid of the two, each thread has a fixed size output buffer which can be written to without any synchronization (`SinkBuf` in `src/atomic.zig`).
-Once the buffer is full access to stdout is locked using the underlying thread safe writer (`Sink` in `src/atomic.zig`) and the thread is free to write to it until the file is fully searched.
-While stdout is locked other workers can still access their thread-local output buffers.
+The final implementation uses a hybrid of the two, each thread has a fixed size output buffer which can be written to without any locking (`SinkBuf` in `src/atomic.zig`).
+Once the buffer is full, access to `stdout` is locked using the underlying thread safe writer (`Sink` in `src/atomic.zig`) and the thread is free to write to it until the file is fully searched.
+While `stdout` is locked, other workers can still make progress and access their thread-local output buffers.

 With only text searching parallelized the search workers were consuming messages from the queue faster than paths could be added, so the goal was to speed up walking the file system with multiple threads.\
 This was heavily influenced by the Rust `ignore` crate @ignore_crate which is also used in `ripgrep` @ripgrep.
 A thread pool of walkers is used to search multiple directories simultaneously in a depth first manner to reduce memory consumption.\
 The core data structure used is an atomically synchronized, priority stack (`AtomicStack` in `src/atomic.zig`).
-A walker tries to pop of a directory iterator of a shared atomically synchronized stack, by blocking until one is available.
+A walker tries to pop off a directory of a shared atomically synchronized stack, by blocking until one is available.
 Once it receives a directory it iterates through the remaining entries enqueueing any files encountered.
 If it encounters a subdirectory, the parent directory is pushed back onto the stack and the subdirectory is walked.
 The stack keeps track of the number of waiting threads and once all walkers are waiting for a new message, all directories have been walked completely and the thread pool is stopped:

 #sourcecode[```zig
     self.alive_workers -= 1;